Rmr1197/project3/README.md

 		Figure 9: Locations of earthquakes and their relative magnitude that dictates circle size

+d) Along the divergent plate boundaries we notice lower magnitude earthquakes.
+According to CUNY.edu this is because these divergent boundaries have more shallow siesmic activity.
+In an image on the site it is observed that only the lithosphere and crust move away from each other, while the asthenosphere remains dormant beneath.
+Less land mass moving would mean less energy released, resulting in less powerful earthquakes.
+Along the transform plate boundaries we notice higher magnitude and frequency of earthquake.
+According to the same source, it states that these boundaries are also shallow but involve very powerful earthquake responses.
+This may be due to the rubbing of landmass together, causing a higher amount of energy to be stored and released at a given time.

 ## References

 Latest Earthquakes.
 [Online].
 Available: https://earthquake.usgs.gov/earthquakes/map/.
 [Accessed: 02-Mar-2020].

+Plate Tectonics - A Scientific Revolution.
+[Online].
+Available: http://academic.brooklyn.cuny.edu/geology/grocha/plates/platetec16.htm.
+[Accessed: 03-Mar-2020].

 “Plate Tectonics,” Pacific Northwest Seismic Network.
 [Online].
 Available: https://pnsn.org/outreach/about-earthquakes/plate-tectonics.
 [Accessed: 02-Mar-2020].